Why go on a custom luxury safari to Kenya?

 Culturally, Kenya offers some of the most interesting and authentic experiences that can be had on safari, with numerous opportunities to interact with and learn from members of Kenya’s 40+ tribes, including the semi-pastoral groups such as the Maasai and Samburu.

-Wildlife you will you see
+Wildlife you will you see on safari in Kenya

 Kenya has a wealth of animals and is home to some of the best game viewing and highest wildlife concentrations in Africa.
 You will see the Big Five in addition to numerous grazing species, big cats, wild dogs and stunning birdlife.